Churches in Nice

 Notable Churches Outside of the Old Town

-On Cimiez, on the site of the ancient Roman city, you walk through a 2000-year-old olive grove to arrive at the ancient (but still working) Franciscan Monastery with a stately church, magnificent Italian-style gardens, a wonderful summer classical concert series held in the cloture, and a tiny Friar’s museum in the church, which is a startling look into the life of a monk, and there is an especially interesting room dedicated to the Shroud of Turin (Saint Suaire in French), the burial cloth that may or may not show the imprint of Christ’s body, which was held in Nice for a time in the 14th century.
-Behind the Monastery you’ll come upon a cemetery, where you can find Matisse’s surprisingly sober tomb as well as that of artist Raoul Dufy.
+On Cimiez, on the site of the ancient Roman city, you walk through a 2000-year-old olive grove to arrive at the ancient (but still working) Franciscan Monastery with a stately church, and magnificent Italian-style gardens, tended by the monks.
+The church and gardens are open daily, while the monastery is not… however you can visit the tiny Friar’s museum on the third floor, which is a fascinating look into the life of a monk, and has an especially interesting room dedicated to the Shroud of Turin (Saint Suaire in French), the burial cloth that may-or-may-not show the imprint of Christ’s body, which was held in Nice for a time in the 14th century.
+Behind the Monastery you’ll come upon a cemetery, where you can find Matisse’s strikingly sober tomb as well as that of artist Raoul Dufy.
 Get there with Bus #5.
+Open daily.

 The neo-Gothic Notre-Dame Basilica on boulevard Jean-Médecin looks non-coincidentally like a mini-version of the famous Notre Dame Cathedral in Paris, but sans the hunchback and gargoyles.
-The largest church in Nice, it hosts some many classical and baroque concerts.
+In 2020 it was the site of a early morning attack by a sword-brandishing Islamic extremist that took the lives of 2 parishioners and the caretaker.
+The 21-year-old Tunisian terrorist was caught and is in prison for life.
+The largest church in Nice, the Notre-Dame Basilica is a major classical concert hub.
+Open daily 9:30am-noon and 4pm-7pm.
 Tram stop Jean Médecin.

-Another home of classical concerts, the Eglise du Port, the Church on the Port, (tram stop Port Lympia) hosts free Sunday afternoon orchestra concerts at 3:30pm all during the winter, alternating with the Notre-Dame Basilica, above.
-(In the summer these concerts happen in the seaside gazebo on the Promenade du Paillon gardens.)
+Another home of classical concerts, and with a very similar name, Notre-Dame-du-Port is like a baroque jewel crowning the Nice Port, at 8 place d’Ile de Beaute (tram stop Port Lympia).
+Open every day except for Sunday, 8am-7pm.
+Besides keeping an eye on the fishing boats, this church hosts free Sunday afternoon orchestra concerts at 3:30pm all during the winter, alternating with the Notre-Dame Basilica, above.
+(In the summer these concerts happen in the seaside gazebo on the Promenade du Paillon gardens or on Cimiez.)

 Nice even has a jazz musician priest, the flamboyant Father Gil Florini, whos unconventional masses at the Eglise Saint-Pierre-de-l’Arene at 52 Rue de la Buffa are legendary, including the rollicking musical Messe des Artistes on Ash Wednesday, the animal’s mass where you can bring your pets and get them blessed, and even an annual mass to bless cellphones and tablets the end of September.
 The energetic priest turned the church crypt into a restaurant that is open to the public but also serves free to the homeless, and Father Florini is also the father of Pastis de Nice, where he has been brewing his signature pastis in his distillery (and gift shop, 3 Rue de Orestis) in the Port district.

 Speaking of flamboyant, the Saint Nicolas Russian Orthodox Cathedral is kind of a shock, with its boldly colored turrets and dramatic minarets that seem entirely out of place.
-It was built by Tsar Nicolas II, and after a lengthy and recently-settled legal battle with France, is now run by …the Kremli!
+It is dedicated to the brilliant and beloved heir-apparent to Imperial Russia who died in Nice of Spinal Meningitis at the age of just 21 years old.
+The villa where he died was ordered demolished by his distraught parents, and this Cathedral was built on the exact spot where he died.
+More recently, after a lengthy legal battle with France, the Cathedral is now owned and run by …the Kremlin!
 Tram stop Alsace-Lorraine then a 10-minute walk to Avenue Nicolas II.
+Open 10am-1pm and 2-6pm Monday-Saturday, and afternoon hours only on Sunday.

 This isn’t even an exhaustive list!
 I haven’t even mentioned the Church of Saint-Francois-de-Paul across from the Nice Opera, the Holy Trinity Anglican Church on 11 rue de la Buffa, the all white Eglise Jeanne d’Arc at 11 rue de Grammont (tram stop Borriglione), or the Greek Orthodox Church just off Boulevard Carabacel.